Company logo | Codica

 Hybrid pricing

-This pricing model is often an amalgam of all listed above.
+This pricing model is often an amalgam of all of the above-mentioned options.
 Normally, it combines two or more different pricing models into one.
 For example, a product can offer a base subscription fee for a certain service and add more paid options along the way.
 For instance, game publishers can make their games free but add in-app purchases.
 Also, they can allow players to access online mode via subscription.

 Hybrid pricing scheme